bvmCoder/accountRepo/README.md

 # accountRepo
-Angular Application to Access GitBub Accout and Shows Repository
+To Access gitHub Account and display the repositories

+Using AngularJS created this application